dewasemadi/fundamental-web-dicoding/README.md

 # web-basic-submission-dicoding
 This is a web project for complete basic web class in dicoding.com.
 Actually, I build this website using html 5, CSS 3, and Javascript.
+Some illustration and stock images are provided by unsplash and freepik.

 The website will look like below